googlegenomics/gcp-variant-transforms/docs/sharding.md

 ```

 Since clustering currently is only supported for partitioned tables, in this
 query first we add a dummy `DATE` column to our table.
-By Partitioning table
+By partitioning table
 using this `DATE` column, we are able to cluster it based on the values of
 `reference_name, start_position, end_position` columns.